martinmj4im/Introduction/README.md

 - 👋 Hi, I’m @martinmj4im
 - 👀 I’m interested in ...Azure
 - 🌱 I’m currently learning ...Github
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... whatever I can collaborate on
 - 📫 How to reach me ...by phone and email

 <!---